RobiMez/sma/README.md

 ## Credits

-S.M.A was created by [Robi](https://github.com/RobiMez).
+S.M.A was created by [Robi](https://github.com/RobiMez) and Improved with the help of [doniverse](https://github.com/doniverse) and [pilanop](https://github.com/pilanop)

 ## License

-This project is licensed under the MIT License.
+This project is licensed under the GNU General Public License v3.0